jchergu/jchergu.github.io/log.md

 ### After the holidays
 In this period, I've learned a little bit about Tailwind CSS and used it in `index.html`.
 My decision is to first decide some style of the home page and then complete the other sections: music, portfolio, blog, about.

+### The structure
+In this period the website is not changing aestetically, but I'm organizing the internal structure of files.
+For instance, the topbar and the buttons are elements that easily can appear in every page, but writing everytime the HTML for these components sounds like *boilerplate code*.
+So I separated them in a folder called `partials`, and pages like `index.html` can "load" some HTML parts.
+In the mean time, I developed also a "Work In Progress" page because the 404 was not so funny.